Wide-Moat ETF Rebalance: Big Tech Is Back (BATS:MOAT)

 Source: VanEck

-The presence of Guidewire Software (NYSE:GWRE), Applied Materials (NASDAQ:AMAT), Microchip Technology (NASDAQ:MCHP) and ServiceNow (NYSE:NOW) shows that despite the earlier removal of some FAANG stocks, the MOAT ETF still made room for many attractive tech stocks (in fact, tech still makes up about 20% of the ETF).
+The presence of Guidewire Software (GWRE), Applied Materials (AMAT), Microchip Technology (MCHP) and ServiceNow (NOW) shows that despite the earlier removal of some FAANG stocks, the MOAT ETF still made room for many attractive tech stocks (in fact, tech still makes up about 20% of the ETF).
 However, the four companies above were removed after their shares' strong runs during Q3, to make way for stocks that Morningstar considers more attractive on a relative value basis.

-Also removed from this sub-portfolio were moat-investors' favorites American Express (NYSE:AXP), Caterpillar (NYSE:CAT), and Harley-Davidson (NYSE:HOG), similarly on relative valuation grounds.
+Also removed from this sub-portfolio were moat-investors' favorites American Express (AXP), Caterpillar (CAT), and Harley-Davidson (HOG), similarly on relative valuation grounds.
 It's important to stress that none of these seven names were removed due to a change to their perceived economic moat (as shown by the "reason for removal" columns in the table above).

 December Rebalance: The New Entrants